-Lauterbrunnen is another picturesque town that you should definitely visit from Grindelwald.
+Lauterbrunnen is another picturesque town that you should visit from Grindelwald.
 It is also about a 25-minute drive away from Grindelwald.
 The town is small and beautiful with plenty of restaurants.
 There are two main attractions here.
-Staubbach Falls, which is visible from the village, and Schilhorn, also known as Piz Gloria, which is a mountain top where James Bond 007 was filmed.
+Staubbach Falls, visible from the village, and Schilhorn, also known as Piz Gloria, is a mountain top where James Bond 007 was filmed.

 Bern is the capital city of Switzerland.
 It is a little over an hour’s drive from Grindelwald, but it was definitely worth the drive.
 The old town is very charming.
 Bern is also known as the city of fountains because of how many beautiful fountains you can find here.

-Zytglogge – is a lendmark town located in the old town of bern.
+Zytglogge – is a landmark town located in the old town of Bern.
 While you are here, make sure to explore the old town.

 The Cathedral of Bern & Münsterplattform – the cathedral is another beautiful architectural work.
 Munsterplattform is a park located right next to it.
-If you are looking for a place to relax for a few minutes, you can stop by here.
+If you are looking for a place to relax for a few minutes, you can stop by.